Fox Talbot Museum

 One man’s ambition changed the way we would see the world, forever.
-The Fox Talbot Museum celebrates the life and work of William Henry Fox Talbot (1800-77).
-Fox Talbot created the earliest surviving photographic negative in 1835, taken of a small window at his home, Lacock Abbey.
+William Henry Fox Talbot, polymath and pioneer of Victorian photography moved to Lacock Abbey in 1827 and created the earliest surviving photographic negative in 1835, taken of a small window in the abbey's South Gallery.

 For us today it seems normal to take photos of the world around us.
 We use a camera or phone almost daily, snapping friends and family, beautiful landscapes, even the food we eat.

 Who would guess that all this started at Lacock Abbey in 1835 - then the home to William Henry Fox Talbot, Victorian polymath.
 Frustrated by his inability to paint and draw, he wanted to find a way to 'fix images'.

 After some experiments Talbot took an image of a window at his home Lacock Abbey in Wiltshire in 1835.
 This image, not much bigger than a stamp, is now celebrated as the world’s earliest surviving photographic negative.

 Go back in time from iPhone to Fox Talbot's mousetrap camera and discover how photography came to be.
 Learn about the history of photography, the chemistry behind Talbot's process and find out how two man entered into a race to claim the title 'inventor of photography'.